rm-hull/luma.oled/README.md

 # SH1106 / SSD1306 OLED Driver (only tested with SH1106).

-I forked the original and made some minor changes, to make it work with a BPi-M1.
+I forked the original and made some minor changes, to make it work with a BPi-M1 on Armbian Jessie Vanilla.

 Interfacing OLED matrix displays with the SH1106 (or SSD1306) driver in Python using I2C on the Banana Pi.
 The particular kit I bought from Amazon: <a href="http://www.amazon.de/SainSmart-Serial-128X64-Module-Arduino/dp/B00MQK264K?ie=UTF8&psc=1&redirect=true&ref_=oh_aui_detailpage_o09_s00">SainSmart 1.3" I2C IIC Serial 128X64 OLED</a>.